ceford/cefjdemos-data-jdm-user/articles/en/tags/how-to-use-content-tags-in-joomla.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/thumb/4/4b/J4.x_name_and_save_tag-en.png/1200px-J4.x_name_and_save_tag-en.png 1.5x, https://docs.joomla.org/images/4/4b/J4.x_name_and_save_tag-en.png 2x"
 data-file-width="1345" data-file-height="513" width="800" height="305"
-alt="J4.x name and save tag-en.png" />
+alt="screenshot of new tag form with name and save highlighted" />

 The only required information is in the **Title** field.
 Whatever you add in the Title field will become the Alias when the new tag is saved.